afelsen/monopoly-probability/README.md

    * Center: Displays other gameplay information - player money, dice roll, middle pot, chance/community card values

 2. Upon completion of many games:
-   * Upper numbers: Represents the percent of winners who owned the property
+   * Upper numbers on properties: Represents the percent of winners who owned the property
-   * Lower numbers: Represents one of many statistics
+   * Lower numbers on properties: Represents one of many statistics
       1. Percent of the time the property was landed on
       2. Times the property was lost on
       3. Percent of the time a player in 2nd place owned the property
+   * Middle-Top: Percent of properties owned by winner and second place
+   * Middle-Bottom: Percent wins, losses and ties for each player

 ## Rules that the players follow (in order):
 Before roll